 For full information about the programme structure and content/curriculum please visit the schools’ websites.

 Please note that for tracks with ESB applicants with 180 ECTS (3 year bachelor) have to complete an additional internship during the programme (relevant work-experience post graduation may be pre-accredited).

 Generally, the starting dates vary from school to school, from September/October.
-According to plan the starting dates are as follows:
+According to plan the starting dates for next intake (first semester) are as follows:

 The schools will contact you with specifics concerning the semester schedule.